Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 ## Abstract Entry (base type for all concrete entries)

-    - type:      Integer
+    - type:     String
     - body:     ExtStruct
     - witness:  ExtStruct

 See [ExtStruct](#extstruct) description below.

 ## UnknownEntry

-    - type:         unknown Integer
+    - type:         String (not statically known)
-    - body.hash: Hash
+    - body_hash:    Hash
-    - witness.hash: Hash
+    - witness_hash: Hash

+**Rules:**

+1. Type string must be transmitted explicitly from newer nodes to older nodes, so that the older nodes can compute the Entry ID with the correct type string.

 ## TxHeader